 Past research on the topic of scientific machine learning typically integrates human knowledge into the learning system by designing special loss functions or neural network architectures based on the differential equations or symmetry/conservation laws that govern the system.
 While these approaches have witnessed significant success, they are not without limitations.
 Firstly, it may not always be practical to design special loss functions or architectures, as the system might not be fully understood by humans, or the operator might be too complicated to be described by equations.
 Secondly, these bespoke loss functions or architectures are tailored for specific systems or tasks.
 When confronted with a new system, there is a requirement not only to design new loss functions or architectures but also typically to retrain the neural network.
+Thirdly, these loss functions or architectures integrate human knowledge in the training stage, and is not straightforward to be applied in the inference stage, thus limiting the application of these methods in the "train-once-apply-multiple" paradigm.

 In this paper, we explore an entirely different approach to infusing human knowledge into the learning system.
 Inspired by the recent success of large language models (LLMs), we introduce a new component to in-context operator learning: the "caption".
 A caption is a string serving as a descriptor of the operator, and can take various forms such as equations written in LaTeX forms, natural language descriptions, or a combination of both.
 Rather than crafting special loss functions or architectures, we simply feed the caption into the neural network as input alongside the examples.
-We thus evolve the in-context operator learning to be multi-modal, meaning that the neural network can learn the operator from numerical data, captions, or a combination of both, as illustrated in Figure 1.
+We thus evolve the in-context operator learning to be multi-modal, meaning that the neural network can learn the operator from numerical data, captions, or a combination of both, as illustrated in Fig. 1.
+Multi-modal in-context operator learning improves the accuracy given a fixed number of numerical examples, and more importantly, enables zero-shot learning with no numerical examples.
+Moreover, captions overcome the limitations of the aforementioned methods of integrating human knowledge, in that (1) the integrated human knowledge can range from vague to precise, (2) the method is general and flexible to be applied to various systems or tasks, and (3) the method is applicable in the inference stage, aligning seamlessly with the "train-once-apply-multiple" paradigm.

-We also introduce a novel approach to train a language-model-like architecture, or directly fine-tune existing language models, for single-modal and multi-modal in-context operator learning.
+We also introduce a novel approach to train a language-model-like architecture, or directly fine-tune existing language models, for singlemodal and multi-modal in-context operator learning.
 The improved training scheme mimics the "next-token prediction" in LLMs: the model predicts the QoI in each example based on previous examples.
 We call it "next-function prediction".
 The main deviation (and also the key challenge) is the necessity to design the input sequence and formulate a specialized mask to accommodate in-context operator learning tasks.
 Following the name "In-Context Operator Networks (ICON)", we refer to our architecture and training scheme as "ICON-LM", where "LM" stands for "language model".